Widdringtonia nodiflora

-Widdringtonia nodiflora (mountain cypress) is a species of Widdringtonia native to Southern Africa.
+Widdringtonia nodiflora (mountain cypress) is a species of conifer in the cypress family, Cupressaceae, native to Southern Africa.
 It usually grows at high altitudes, typically among rocks on mountainsides.
 Its foliage and wood are highly flammable while its natural habitat is prone to fire.
 To compensate, the species will coppice from its roots after being burnt down.

 Description

 A small Widdringtonia nodiflora specimen in cultivation as an ornamental.
 Cape Town.

 It is an evergreen multistemmed shrub or small to rarely medium-sized tree growing to 5–7 m (rarely to 25 m) tall.
 The leaves are scale-like, 1.5–2 mm long and 1-1.5 mm broad on small shoots, up to 10 mm long on strong-growing shoots, and arranged in opposite decussate pairs.
 The cones are globose, 1–2 cm long, with four scales.
 Each tree produces both male and female cones.
 It is unique in the genus in its ability to coppice, readily re-sprouting from burnt or cut stumps; this enables it to survive wildfires, and is considered a major factor in allowing its abundance relative to the other species in the genus.
 Its wood is highly flammable - another adaptation for its fire-prone environment.

 Widdringtonia nodiflora seed cones in clusters around a branch.